xNykram/MusicBot2/README.md

 PREFIX=!
 ```

-3. Run the command `docker-compose -f docker-compose-local.yml up --build` to dockerize the app for the first time.
+3. Run the command `docker-compose -f docker-compose-dev.yml up --build` to dockerize the app for the first time.
 When using the app subsequently, run the same command without `--build` flag.
 4. Finally, add the bot to your development server and type !help to get started.

+Enjoy!